wavefrontHQ/docs/pages/doc/ts_sum.md

 ### Grouping

 Like all aggregation functions, `sum()` returns a single series of results by default.
 You can include a `group by` parameter to obtain separate subtotals for groups of time series that share common metric names, source names, source tags, point tags, or values for a particular point tag key.
 The function returns a separate series of results corresponding to each group.

 You can specify multiple 'group by' parameters to group the time series based on multiple characteristics.
 For example, `sum(ts("cpu.cpu*"), metrics, Customer)` first groups by metric names, and then groups by the values of the `Customer` point tag.

 {% include note.html content="Starting with the 2023-20.x release, grouping is case-sensitive.
-For example, if you ingest point tags such as `zone` and `ZONE`, when you use an aggregation function and apply grouping, we will consider `zone` and `ZONE` as separate tags. " %}
+For example, if you ingest point tags such as `zone` and `ZONE`, when you use an aggregation function and apply grouping, we consider `zone` and `ZONE` as separate tags. " %}

 ### Interpolation